Tsinghua University: Education

 The department provides more than 40 courses of the undergraduate level and 25 courses of the graduate level.
-As of 2012, 284 undergraduates, 152 postgraduates, and 219 doctoral students were studying or working in the department.

 School of Life Sciences

 School of Life Sciences was first established in 1926 under the name Department of Biology.
 Botanist Qian Chongshu took up the first dean.

 During the nationwide reorganization of universities in the early 1950s, the Department of Biology was merged into other universities, namely Peking University etc., resulting in a vacancy in the field of biological research in Tsinghua for almost 30 years.

 In June 1984, decisions were made about the reestablishment of the Department of Biology, and the department officially reopened in September.
 During the reestablishment the Department of Biology of Peking University, the Institute of Biophysics of Chinese Academy of Sciences, and many other institutes as well as biologists provided valuable support and help.
 The department changed its name to the current name in September 2009.
-As of 2013, structural biologist and foreign associate of National Academy of Sciences of United States Dr. Yigong Shi is the current dean of School of Life Sciences.
-The school currently has 38 professors, around 600 undergraduates (including the candidates of Tsinghua University - Peking Union Medical College joint MD program) and 200 graduate students.
+As of 2013, structural biologist and foreign associate of National Academy of Sciences of United States Dr. Wang Hongwei (王宏伟) is the current dean of School of Life Sciences.
+The school currently has 129 professors and employees, around 600 undergraduates (including the candidates of Tsinghua University – Peking Union Medical College joint MD program).